Conversion Of Weeks To Months

 Method 3: Considering Leap Years

 To account for leap years, the calculation of the average number of days per year should incorporate the extra day, resulting in 365.25 days on average.
 This refined average impacts the week-to-month conversion factor slightly.
-However, for practical purposes, the effect of leap years is often negligible, especially over shorter periods.
+Still, for practical purposes, the effect of leap years is often negligible, especially over shorter periods.

 Method 4: Using Spreadsheet Software (Excel, Google Sheets)